jaredpar/jaredpar.github.io/_posts/2008-12-10-immutable-collections-and-backwards-compatibility.md

             var created = this.Add(item);

-            // What to do with created???
+            // What to do with created'

         }